Rishabbh-Sahu/linear_programming/README.md

 - Which facility should be operating and how to allocate demands (from the customer/end-users) to these facilities in order to minimizes the overall cost?

 ####  Solution
-Solving linear programming (where all the constraints and objective function is the Linear function of the decision variables and guaranteed optimal solution if exist) using python optimizer interface.
-This repo allows you to add multiple decision vars and constraints etc. in a very easy way.
+Solving linear programming (where all the constraints and objective functions is the Linear function of the decision variables and guaranteed optimal solution if exist) using python optimizer interface.
+This repo allows you to add multiple decision variables and constraints etc. in a easy way.

 For Non-linear programming models, kindly use **Pyomo** or **pyOpt** (as python optimizer interface) instead of PuLP used in this repo.